 The University of Connecticut Center for Land Use Education and Research ensures the collected data will be disseminated freely and openly through interactive maps, data download or interactive data visualization tools.
-Visit the data page to interact with the 2017 trail use data.
+Visit the data portal to interact with the trail use data.

-For more information about this program, to become a volunteer or to inquire about how your community or trail can be included, contact the Statewide Coordinator, Kristina Kelly at firstname.lastname@example.org.
+For more information about this program, to become a volunteer or to inquire about how your community or trail can be included, contact us at firstname.lastname@example.org.

 This project is being conducted in a partnership between the Connecticut Greenways Council, Naugatuck Valley Council of Governments (NVCOG), UConn College of Agriculture, Health and Natural Resources – Department of Extension and the Center for Land Use Education and Research (CLEAR), and the CT Department of Energy and Environmental Protection.